matlab-deep-learning/llms-with-matlab/examples/AnalyzeSentimentinTextUsingChatGPTinJSONMode.md

 jsonSchema = '{"sentiment": "string (positive, negative, neutral)","confidence_score": "number (0-1)"}';
 ```

-Define the the system prompt, combining your instructions and the JSON Schema.
+Define the system prompt, combining your instructions and the JSON Schema.
 In order for the model to output JSON, you need to specify that in the prompt, for example, adding *"designed to output to JSON"*  to the prompt.

 ```matlab
 systemPrompt = "You are an AI designed to output to JSON.
 You analyze the sentiment of the provided text and  " + ...